adiantek/FurniFab/.github/BUILDING.md

 - Variable neighborhood search algorithm
 - Heuristic algorithm

-These algorithms are heuristic algorithms that are used to solve the problem in a reasonable time and may not always find the optimal solution.
+These algorithms are heuristics that are used to solve the problem in a reasonable time and may not always find the optimal solution.
 Furthermore, the algorithms are randomized and may produce different results each time they are run.